dafny-lang/dafny/docs/_includes/Statements.md

  * a function method `PropagateFailure()` that returns a value assignable to the first out-parameter of the caller
  * an optional method or function `Extract()`

-A failure-compatible type with an `Extract` method is called _value-carrying_.
+A failure-compatible type with an `Extract` member is called _value-carrying_.

 To use this form of update,